...

 4.

-Syllables - which are passive/ unharmonious with your son's birth star
+Syllables which are passive and not in harmony with child's birth star

 'Go', 'Saa', 'See', 'Soo'